 How does the test work?
 As hair grows, nutrient and toxic elements are deposited from the blood stream into the hair follicle and hair shaft where it remains fixed.
 The hair mineral analysis is a safe, non-invasive test that measures levels of elements and heavy metals.
 A small section of hair is cut from the back of your neck and sent into the lab for testing.
 The hair sample needs to be free from any chemicals including dyes and bleach.

-Comprehensive digestive stool analysis – The GI tract influences not only digestive health, but is also known as the ‘second brain”, so it effects the entire body.
-The complete digestive stool analysis investigates digestion, metabolism, absorption, the balance of beneficial bacteria and the presence of pathological bacteria, yeast and parasites.
+Comprehensive digestive stool analysis – The GI tract influences not only digestive health but is also referred to as the ‘second brain”.
+A complete digestive stool analysis investigates digestion, metabolism, absorption, the balance of beneficial bacteria and the presence of pathological bacteria, yeast and parasites.

 Symptoms and conditions associated with abnormal gut function include: